 t1 = 2 sec

 |NCERT Solutions for Class 11 Physics Chapter 3|

 |CBSE Notes for Class 11 Physics Chapter 3|

 Why Opt for BYJU’S

-BYJU’S brings you the premier study materials, notes, Sample papers, important questions, Mock tests, textbooks, worksheets, and exemplar problems for all the chapters of all the subjects of Class 11.
-Keep Visiting BYJU’S for the latest CBSE sample papers, previous year question papers, etc.
+BYJU’S brings you premier study materials, notes, sample papers, important questions, mock tests, textbooks, worksheets and exemplar problems for all chapters of all subjects of Class 11.
+Keep visiting BYJU’S for the latest CBSE sample papers, previous years’ question papers, etc.